ianprogrammer/kalista/README.md

 # WIP: Kalista

-The objective of this  `toy` project is to make easy to run contract tests where you don't need to write the code to run your tests you just need to define an config file with the definition of your contract test
+The objective of project is to make easy to run contract tests.
+You don't need to write the code to run your tests you just need to define a config file with the definition of your contract test and run the CLI

 # Example